thefrontside/effection/website/docs/guides/typescript.md

 id: typescript
 title: TypeScript
 ---
-Effection itself is written in TypeScript, and so comes bundled with its own type definitions.
-As a result, there's nothing special required to make them interoperate.
-However, there are still some idiosyncracies with using Effection and TypeScript together.
-This section contains information about what these idiosyncrasies are, and what you can do to make your development experience as painless as possible.
+Effection is written in TypeScript and comes bundled with its own type definitions.
+Effection doesn't require any special setup to use in a TypeScript project, but there are some TypeScript specific idiosyncrasies to keep in mind.
+This section describes these idiosyncrasies and what you can do to make development experience of using Effection in your TypeScript project as painless as possible.

 ## Operations